 Hevo’s data integration platform lets you move data from Google Analytics to BigQuery seamlessly.
 Here are some other advantages:

 - Zero Data Loss – Hevo’s unique fault-tolerant architecture is built to ensure the completeness of data.
 Hevo ensures that data is reliably moved without data loss.

 - Unlimited Integrations – Hevo can connect to any source and any destination.
 All while providing a common interface.

-- Low time to implementation – Once the simple setup procedure is complete, Hevo can migrate data from Google Analytics to BigQuery in no time
+- Low time to Implementation – Once the simple setup procedure is complete, Hevo can migrate data in no time.

-- Automatic schema detection, mapping, and evolution – Hevo analyses the schema of the data it receives for replication and automatically maps said data seamlessly onto the BigQuery table structure.
+- Automatic Schema Detection, Mapping, and Evolution – Hevo analyses the schema of the data it receives for replication and automatically maps it seamlessly onto the BigQuery table structure.

 - Fully Managed – The Hevo platform is fully managed and works out of the box.
 This will let you focus on extracting insights from your data and not worry about data availability.

 - Alerts and Notification – If any issues occur in the data replication, Hevo automatically notifies the relevant stakeholders of your team with real-time alerts via email or Slack, allowing them to take timely action.

 - Scalability – Hevo is built to handle data of any scale.
 With Hevo, your business can grow without any data hiccups.